Wayfair Black Friday deals 2021: Furniture, appliances and more | CNN Underscored

 Get your kitchen all tricked out for the holidays with this eight-piece utensil set, with cooking forks, two spatulas, a whisk, tongs and coordinating crock.
 The bamboo implements are safe for cooking across a variety of pot and pan materials, too.

-Zwilling Enfinigy Cool Touch, Wide Slot, 2-slice Toaster ($99.95, originally $200 wayfair.com)
+Zwilling Enfinigy Cool Touch Wide-Slot 2-Slice Toaster ($99.95, originally $200; wayfair.com)

-Zwilling’s Enfinigy line offers sleek, aesthetically-driven appliances featuring architectural styling.
+Zwilling’s Enfinigy line offers sleek, aesthetically driven appliances featuring architectural styling.
 This two-slice toaster is the perfect thing to greet design-minded folks first thing in the morning, not to mention the perfectly browned slices it pops out.

 Free up the oven on Thanksgiving with this air fryer that can fit a whole bird complete with roasting tin.
 It also fills in for nine other appliances, including a dehydrator, pizza oven and slow cooker.
-It reaches up to 500 degrees F, perfect for getting a pizza perfectly up to temp.
+It reaches up to 500 degrees Fahrenheit, perfect for getting a pizza perfectly up to temp.

 Ninja Professional Blender 1000 ($91.21, originally $99.99; wayfair.com)